 If your landlord refuses to return your deposit and you think this is unfair, talk to an advice agency like Housing Rights.
-If your deposit was protected under a tenancy deposit protection scheme you can tell the scheme administrator that you disagree with the landlord's decision.
-The scheme administrator will then look at the paperwork to see who it thinks the money should be returned to.
+The deposit scheme can help if you disagree with the landlord's decision.
+They will look at the paperwork and ask both you and the landlord for your version of events and will then decide who the money should be returned to.

-If your deposit didn't have to be protected, you should write to your landlord to see if you can convince him or her to return your money.
+Before you go to court you must write to your landlord to see if you can convince him or her to return your money.
 If this doesn’t work you’ll have to make a claim in the Small Claims Court to get your deposit back.

-Students won't normally get any housing benefit to help with their rent, but there are some exceptions to this rule.
+Students won't normally get any benefits to help with their rent, but there are some exceptions to this rule.